algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 61, 67, 71, 73, 77, 79, 83, 89…
 ```

-You can notice a pattern: the sequence repeats itself every $30$ numbers because remainder modulo $2 \times 3 \times 5 = 30$ is all we need to determine whether a number is divisible by $2$, $3$, or $5$.
-This means that we only need to check $8$ specific numbers in every $30$, proportionally improving the performance:
+You can notice a pattern: the sequence repeats itself every $30$ numbers.
+This is not surprising since the remainder modulo $2 \times 3 \times 5 = 30$ is all we need to determine whether a number is divisible by $2$, $3$, or $5$.
+This means that we only need to check $8$ numbers with specific remainders out of every $30$, proportionally improving the performance:

 ```c++
 u64 find_factor(u64 n) {